Latand/Passcypher_bot/README.md

 # New Features 12/07/2019
 1. Added support i18n for translations
-2. Make the use of standard filters of aiogram
+2. Made the use of standard filters of aiogram